 German food evokes strong opinions.
-Encased meats, starchy noodles and potato dishes, and pickled things — it's not exactly the sexiest food.
-Although I might argue, what's not to love about encased meats, starchy noodles and potato dishes, and pickled things?
+Encased meats, starchy noodle and potato dishes, and pickled things — it's not exactly the sexiest food.
+Although, I might argue, what's not to love about encased meats, starchy noodle and potato dishes, and pickled things?
 (Not to mention, there's a whole lot more to German food.)

-Regardless of your feelings about German food in general, there is one German food tradition that is completely ingenious.
-It's Abendbrot.
+Regardless of your feelings about German food in general, there is one German food tradition that is completely ingenious: Abendbrot.

 What Is Abendbrot?

 Abendbrot translates as "evening bread."
 It used to be — although not so much anymore — that the big hot meal of the day was lunch, often served at the office cafeteria (it's still true that many German businesses have their own cafeterias and that they are a much bigger deal here than in the States).
 Full from a heavy lunch of meat and potatoes, this meant that dinner was an easy fix: bread with butter and sliced meat, cheese, and vegetables.